 Photo by Ryan Lanxton

-To start the meeting, President Nickxit Bhardwaj announced he is working closely with administration in Ann Arbor to possibly have the Go Blue Guarantee extended to UM-Flint.
+To start the meeting, President Nickxit Bhardwaj announced he was working closely with UM-Flint’s Institutional Analysis to see what the Go Blue Guarantee would look like at UM-Flint.